-If it is true, mysqlbackup exits the loop and finishes the backup by asserting a global read lock and copies all the non-InnoDB tables.
+If it is, mysqlbackup exits the loop and finishes the backup by asserting a read lock on all the non-InnoDB tables and copy them.

-If it is not true, new temporary tables have just been created and opened on the replica. mysqlbackup then restarts the replication SQL thread, so more updates can be made on the replica servers. mysqlbackup then goes back to step 1 of this loop
+If it is not, new temporary tables have just been created and opened on the replica. mysqlbackup then restarts the replication SQL thread, so more updates can be made on the replica servers. mysqlbackup then goes back to step 1 of this loop

 Besides the exit condition described in step (3) above (which

 is, there really are no more open temporary tables and